 How will you measure the quality of the proposed solution?

-Here you are trying to answer the question: will this solution meet users’ definition of quality, and your company’s UX definitions of quality?
-These validations should be done using mockups, other research, or “Lean” techniques before the development team builds the new features.
+Here you are trying to answer the question: will this solution meet users’ definition of quality and your company’s UX definitions of quality?
+Before the development team builds the new features, these validations should be done using mockups, other research, or “Lean” techniques.

 - You have run user testing to validate that the proposed features solve the user’s problem(s).